 Other query failures.
 This corresponds to the failure counter of previous versions of BIND 9.
 Note: this counter is provided mainly for backward compatibility with the previous versions.
 Normally a more fine-grained counters such as AuthQryRej and RecQryRej that would also fall into this counter are provided, and so this counter would not be of much interest in practice.

-QryNXRedir Queries resulted in NXDOMAIN that were redirected.
+Queries resulted in NXDOMAIN that were redirected.
+QryNXRedir and resulted in a successful remote lookup.

 Queries resulted in NXDOMAIN that were redirected